linuxchata/medical-soft/README.md

 ### Steps to run
 - Create a database in SQL Server (installation scripts are location in database folder)
 - Update the connection string in app.config in src/Client folder
-- Build and run the solution
+- Build and run the solution (login and password - a)

 ## Technologies and frameworks used:
 - WPF